Electrician Tools

 Don’t forget your arc flash wardrobe.

-INSULATED AND ELECTRICAL SAFETY TOOLS
+ELECTRICAL SAFETY

 Insulated torque screwdriver set.
 All screws must be torqued to factory specifications.

-Insulated torque wrench.
+An insulated torque wrench.
 All nuts and bolts must be torqued.
 Always torque bolts, nuts, and screws before energizing.

 Insulated electrical gloves.

-This glove holder appears to be much stronger than the ones that I used.
+This glove holder appears to be much stronger than the ones I used.
 Mine broke over time.

 Any construction site is dusty and dirty.
 Protect your lungs with a respirator or at least use a dust mask.